ParticipatoryOrgs/LLC-Delaware-Simple/DE-Subscription-Agreement.md

 6. the offering has not been registered under the Securities Act of 1933, as amended (the "**Act**");

-7. the Purchaser understands that the Units have not been qualified as securities with the Commissionr of Corporations of the state of California, and that the issuance of the Units or the payment or receipt of any part of the consideration before qualification is unlawful, unless the transfer of the Units, or any part of them, is exempt from qualification by California Corporations Code §25100, §25102, or §25105;
+7. the Purchaser understands that the Units have not been qualified as securities with the Commissioner of Corporations of the State of California, and that the issuance of the Units or the payment or receipt of any part of the consideration before qualification is unlawful, unless the transfer of the Units, or any part of them, is exempt from qualification by California Corporations Code §25100, §25102, or §25105;

 8. the Purchaser understands that, under the requirements of California Corporations Code §25102(a), the rights of all parties to this agreement are expressly condition on qualification being obtained, unless the transfer of the Units is exempt from qualification, and that none of the Units can or will be issued to the Purchaser until the transfer of the Untis is so qualified, unless the transfer of the Untis is exempt from qualification by §25102, §25100, or §25105;